friendly-spycrab/Titanfall-2-Memory-editor/ModCreation.md

 This is so that if you cannot find the start of the file reliably, you can use this to go back to the start of the file.

 ##### ReplacedCodeFile
 This is the file that will overwrite the old one.
-MUST NOT BE LONGER THAN THE ORIGINAL VERSION OR WE RISK REPlACING NECCESARY MEMORY
+MUST NOT BE LONGER THAN THE ORIGINAL VERSION OR WE RISK REPlACING NECCESARY MEMORY.

+Current file types that can be replaced is .set *.gnut *.nut files

 ##### Directory
-The directory the file is located in.
-Is relative to the main mod directory
+The directory the file is located in. this is relative to the main mod directory